Gaabooo/angular-interview-project-gaabooo/README.md

 - 6th Step: On the same terminal run the following command: "ng serve --open"

-### Bugs:

-- 1) When adding/deleting/changing reminders the calendar shows the incorrect event number.

-- 2) The reminders should be deleted when changing a month / should have a month.

-- 3) UI/UX needs some work.

 ### Known Issues:

-- 1) The calendar doesn't look like mockup (Monday to Sunday should be in order).
+- 1) The calendar doesn't look like mockup (Monday to Sunday should be in the corresponding columns).

+### TODO's:
-- 2) All the reminders get deleted when changing a month.
+- 1) All the reminders get deleted when changing a month because the reminder's object doesn't have a month property.